donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/bishop.jpg" alt="Bishop" width="200px"/>

 There are a myriad of them out there, this is the only one I have looked through.
 If you don't like it, odds are there's another one you will like better with the exact same name (or very close).
-There is one book I actually read and liked though, it's this one:
+There is another chemistry book I actually read and liked:

 **[Linearity, Symmetry, and Prediction in the Hydrogen Atom](https://www.amazon.com/Linearity-Symmetry-Prediction-Undergraduate-Mathematics/dp/0387246371/)**, *Stephanie Frank Singer*